MoustaphaCamara/hcse-app/README.md

 ## Get started

-Prérequis :
+Prerequisite :

-- Installer php & composer dans votre environnement
+- Install php & composer in your environment

 ### Install the project